geocolon/Map-API-07-02-2018/README.md

 # WebSocket messenger
 I created this project to understand how to use socket.io, I wanted to create an instant messenger app.
-I made this app with a React and Redux frontend and programmed a node MongoDB server with passport authentication.
+I made this app with a React and Redux frontend and programmed a Node MongoDB server with passport authentication.

+Once you have created a account and use the messenger feature, all messages will be deleted once all parties are sign out.

-Please go to the deployed version here =>. <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a>
+Please go to the deployed version here. => <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a>

 ### Installing